Published July 15, 2024 • 10 Min Read

 Ground rules and agreements.
 To protect both you and your renters, it’s crucial to have a rental agreement in place – regardless of how long the rental period might be.
 Items to outline in the agreement may include the amount of the security deposit (and what it covers), whether or not pets are allowed, whether utilities are to be paid by the tenant or the landlord, access for maintenance and rental rates.
 It’s a good idea to have a lawyer look over the lease agreement to ensure you and your home are protected before you present it to your tenants.

-Renting your U.S. property can be an attractive option for many different scenarios.
+Renting your U.S. property may be an attractive option for many Canadians.
 Perhaps you’re nearing retirement and are looking for a steady snowbird lifestyle in a couple of years.
 Maybe you’re priced out of big Canadian markets but wish to build equity in a home while earning some extra income.
 Or perhaps you’d simply like to get your vacation property working for you while you’re back in Canada.
 Whatever your situation, renting out your U.S. home can help provide extra cash flow that can help you reach your financial goals.

 Thinking About Selling Your U.S. Property?